vierfuffzig/ardupilot_wiki/common/source/docs/common-dshot.rst

 .. note::

    These features are available with Copter-3.6, Plane-3.9 and Rover-3.5 (or higher) using the ChibiOS firmware for STM32 based flight boards.

 .. note::
-   Recently there is a growing number of proprietary and non-proprietary 16 / 32 bit ESC firmware that support DShot and other digital ESC protocols, but not BLHeli_32-specific features like passthrough and telemetry.
+   Recently there is a growing number of proprietary and non-proprietary 16 / 32 bit ESCs with firmware that support DShot and other digital ESC protocols, but not BLHeli_32-specific features like passthrough and telemetry.
 See your ESC's manual for further detail on supported features.

 .. note::